Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Introduction

-\textbf{Distributed walk truncation.} To address the first obstacle, our algorithm ensures that the leader machine $\sfM$ only receives the midpoints up to some truncation point of its partial walk such that the number of distinct vertices within the prefix of the partial walk (up to the truncation point) do not exceed $\Theta(\sqrt{n})$.
-This seems daunting at first because $\sfM$ has to determine a truncation point for the walk without even looking at it.
-We solve this issue by using distributed binary search.
+\paragraph{Distributed Walk Truncation.} In each phase, our algorithm ensures that the leader machine $\sfM$ only receives the midpoints up to some truncation point of its partial walk.
+The truncation point is such that the number of distinct vertices within the prefix of the partial walk up to the truncation point, including the new midpoints, does not exceed $\sqrt{n}$.
+This truncation idea seems daunting to implement at first because $\sfM$ has to determine a truncation point for the walk without even looking at the sequences $\Pi_{p,q}$ of new midpoints generated by machines $\sfM_{p,q}$.
+Recall the second obstacle mentioned above: there is not enough bandwidth for $\sfM$ to receive the full midpoint sequences $\Pi_{p,q}$ from the machines $\sfM_{p,q}$.
+We solve this issue by using distributed binary search (see Section \ref{subsubsec: truncated} for more details).
 Specifically, $\sfM$ guesses a truncation point and distributes requests for midpoint generation for start-end pairs in the partial walk up to the truncation point.
-We show how machines receiving midpoint generation requests can aggregate their answers efficiently to determine if midpoint generation up to the current truncation point will cause the $\Theta(\sqrt{n})$ budget on the number of distinct vertices in the partial walk to be exceeded.
-Accordingly $\sfM$ can adjust its truncation point guess and this binary search process continues until $\sfM$ finds the largest truncation point such that the new partial walk up to that truncation point contains $\Theta(\sqrt{n})$ distinct vertices.
+We show how machines receiving midpoint generation requests can aggregate their answers efficiently to determine if midpoint generation up to the current truncation point will cause the $\sqrt{n}$ budget on the number of distinct vertices in the partial walk prefix to be exceeded.
+Accordingly, $\sfM$ can adjust its guess of truncation point and this binary search process continues until $\sfM$ finds the largest truncation point such that the new partial walk up to that truncation point contains $\sqrt{n}$ distinct vertices.
+Note that by choosing $\ell = \Tilde{\Theta}(n^3)$, we can ensure that such a truncation point will exist with high probability, since the entire walk will visit all $n$ vertices.